-Hosting and server management
+Hosting and Server Management

 Over the years I’ve been frustrated by shared hosting lack of speed and slow performance from WordPress.
-I’ve tested multiple platforms Google Cloud, AWS, Lightsail and digital ocean, but always end up hitting a wall when it comes to making adjustments with PHP or logging into SSH and all that stuff.
-My current set up is Bunnyshell +Digital Ocean.
+I’ve tested multiple platforms Google Cloud, AWS, Lightsail, Digital Ocean, UP Cloud and various shared hosting companies but always end up hitting a wall when it comes to making adjustments with PHP, managing multiple applications on a single server and all that stuff.
+My current stack is Cloudflare + Bunnyshell + Hetzner + Bunny CDN

 Bunnyshell is a server management platform similar to server pilot & Runcloud.
 Basically, this allows you to manage and deploy multiple applications on a single server.
 This is great as this has allowed me to move away from shared hosting and spin up a droplet or instance really easily, change PHP settings within the interface.